blakeSaucier/FsEndpoints/README.md

 By taking this approach we get some interesting benefits, one of which is the ability to generate *documentation*.

 ## Features
-- [x] Describe an HTTP endpoint with idiomatic F#
+- ✅ Describe an HTTP endpoint with idiomatic F#
-- [x] Built on top of Asp Net Core
+- ✅ Built on top of Asp Net Core
-- [x] Automatic Open Api/Swagger generation
+- ✅ Automatic Open Api/Swagger generation

 ## Roadmap
 - Automatic serialization/deserialization